James Long Company

 send it to the computer.
 A user selected number is also placed on

-- Any color camera may be used with these VITC generators.
+- Any video camera may be used with these VITC

 - Two camera protocols require some camera synchronization